Storytelling with Travel Photographs

 After many requests from past students of my self-study courses, I’m in the midst of creating something special for anyone who wants to see their photos published, to work with global brands and tourism boards.
 It’s an in-depth guide to working as a freelance travel photographer including planning/logistics, creative skills you need, location scouting, pitching and working with publishers, finding clients, working remotely and so much more.

-If you’re wanting to turn your travel photography passion into a career, join the waiting list here to be the first to know once enrolments open again in early 2023.
+If you’re wanting to turn your travel photography passion into a career, read the course information and register to join here.

 Hello!
 I’m the founder and photographer behind The Wandering Lens.